Arduino-CI/arduino_ci/REFERENCE.md

 This completely skips the unit testing portion of the CI script.

-### `--skip-compilation` option
+### `--skip-compilation` option (deprecated)

 This completely skips the compilation tests (of library examples) portion of the CI script.
+It does not skip the compilation of unit tests.

+### `--skip-examples-compilation` option

+This completely skips the compilation tests (of library examples) portion of the CI script.
+It does not skip the compilation of unit tests.

 ### `--testfile-select` option